 - Any records linked to the NZ – These will be cleaned up in a regular process by Alliance staff.

-For each remaining record in the set and report, you will need to determine whether the conflicting OCNs are now part of a single WorldCat record or belong to multiple WorldCat records.
-This can be determined by searching for one of the conflicting OCNs in WorldCat and observing whether the other OCN is present in the 019 field.
+For each remaining record in the set and report, determine whether the conflicting OCNs are now part of a single WorldCat record or belong to multiple WorldCat records by searching for one of the conflicting OCNs in WorldCat and observing whether the other OCN is present in the 019 field.

 The records that have OCLC numbers from multiple WorldCat bib records will have to be fixed manually.
 You will need to examine each of these records and decide which WorldCat record is the best match for the attached inventory, or if the inventory needs to be moved to a different bib record entirely.